ChocolateApp/chocolateApp.github.io/README.md

-# chocolateApp.github.io
+# ChocolateApp
-The Chocolate Website
+The website for the ChocolateApp project.